apptension/react-comment-docs/README.md

 ```

 ## Add component snippets with docs indluded in VSCODE
-1. Copy the code from SNIPPETS.js
+1. Copy the code from `SNIPPETS.json` file
 2. Open VSCode console using cmd + P then type and select `>Configure User Snippets`
 3. Select `javascriptreact.json` file.
-4. Paste the code from SNIPPETS.js
+4. Paste the code from `SNIPPETS.json` file